kkumtree/blog.minseong.xyz/content/post/maintanence-in-2024/index.md

 There are some reasons.

-1. First, I'm a little aware of be crawled by bot **for feeding** AI(In these days, also called generative AI).
+1. First, I'm a little nervous of be crawled by bot **for feeding** AI(In these days, also called generative AI).
 It's wondering how effective declared licences could be helpful.
 But It could be better written in other languages rather than English.
 I want to communicate with people in my blog's comments.
 I just do this cause of my curiousity.

     ![bot could read foreign language faster?](images/read_foreign_language.png)